 PTPBio uses doubly-anonymous external review to identify excellent scholarship, and then prioritizes providing access to published research.
 The journal makes its articles available at no cost to the academic community, independent scholars, and the global public.
 Meanwhile, authors do not pay fees to publish in the journal, and they retain intellectual copyrights for their work.
 PTPBio applies Creative Commons licenses to every publication, to ease their further circulation through venues like course websites and authors' personal pages.

 Published by Michigan Publishing, the publishing arm of University of Michigan Library, PTPBio enjoys the stable, long-term platform offered by the Library, with its commitments to archiving and availability.
 To avoid charging readers or authors, the journal minimizes costs and meets its obligations to Michigan Publishing through the assistance of several sponsors.
+Recently published articles are made available under a CC-BY license whereas some older content is licensed by CC BY-NC-ND.

 While theoretical biology is often understood to be primarily mathematical in nature, biology is an inherently historical science with a long tradition of conceptual theorizing, from Charles Darwin to the architects of the Modern Synthesis, and continuing to today.
 Biological disciplines ranging from evolutionary biology to ecology, from cell to developmental biology, and from morphology to paleobiology are characterized by a lively interplay among empirical data, mathematical treatments, and conceptual discussions.